ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/wasting_state_exposure/index.rst

 Outcomes affected by wasting
 ----------------------------

-CGF burden does not start until after neonatal age groups.
-In neonatal age groups, burden comes from LBWSG.
-Outcomes affected include lower-respiratory disease (LRI), diarrheal disease (DD), measles, and protein energy malnutrition (PEM).
+CGF burden does not start until *after* neonatal age groups (from 1mo onwards).
+In the neonatal age groups (0-1mo), burden comes from LBWSG.
+From post-neonatal (1mo+) age onwards, CGF outcomes affected include lower-respiratory disease (LRI), diarrheal disease (DD), measles, and protein energy malnutrition (PEM).
+The literature on interventions for wasting target age groups 6mo onwards.
+This coincides with the timing of supplementary food introduction.
+Prior to 6mo, interventions to reduce DALYs focus on breastfeeding and reduction of LBWSG.

 +------------------------------------------------------------------+
 |Adjusted RR for each risk-outcome pair for wasting                |